What is DAB radio?

 It’s much easier to access the kind of radio experience you want through DAB.
 However, this listening option isn’t perfect.
 The signal can have flaws – especially in some regions of the UK.

-Usually, digital broadcasting works best in built-up areas, which means that your listening options falter when you hit the countryside.
+Usually, digital broadcasting works best in built-up areas, meaning your listening options falter when you hit the countryside.

-The UK government has followed in the footsteps of many other countries, stating that it plans to switch FM or “analogue” stations off completely.
-Although it’s very unlikely that this will happen any time soon.
+The UK government has followed in the footsteps of many other countries, stating that it plans to switch FM or “analog” stations off completely.
+However, it’s very unlikely that this will happen any time soon.

-Many leading stations, including the BBC, have claimed that they want to keep their FM frequencies for a while longer.
+Many leading stations, including the BBC, have claimed they want to keep their FM frequencies longer.

 What is a DAB radio?